keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/lifecycle-management.md

 ## Further Information

-You can do much more with `KeptnTask` resourcess.
+You can do much more with `KeptnTask` resources.
 See the
 [pre and post deployment checks](../guides/integrate.md#pre--and-post-deployment-checks) page and the